english-blog/english-blog.github.io/_posts/2013-12-17-perfect-eyesight-in-a-year-2014.md

 ### Pinhole Glasses

 Merchants claim that wearing pinhole glasses for 15 minutes a day will improve your eyesight.
 Ophthalmologists refuse that this is not possible.
 Neither of them are ready to do a clinical trial.
 User reviews are mixed (as with any product or service).
 I dent know, if this would improve my eyesight and if that improvement would be permanent.
 The only way to find the truth is to try it.
 I ordered it.
 I will follow up with a review on this product.
-I am planning to use this glass while reading books (at least 15 Minos a day).
+I am planning to use this glass while reading books (at least 15 Minutes a day).

 <div style="text-align: center;">
 <img src="{{site.img-url}}/pinhole_glasses.jpg"/>